Video: How to apply to HEAR

 - Applicants will be told whether or not they iare eligible for the HEAR scheme in Mid June

 - If successful in gaining a college place on the HEAR scheme, applicants will be informed when the CAO offers come out in August.

-Current information on the HEAR application process, details of the Eligibility Criteria and Income Levels can be found in the 2017 HEAR Information Leaflet here.
+The latest information on the HEAR Application Process, Eligibility Criteria and Income Levels can be found in the HEAR 2018 Handbook.

 1. Start gathering important documentation as early as possible

 2. HEAR applications need to be completed carefully.
 It is a good idea for Applicants and Parents to work through the process together where possible.

 3. HEAR run application clinics and information sessions for both parents and students – so keep an eye out for these.